-- (a) An applicant for the grant of an Aeronautical Charts services certificate shall establish procedures to record, investigate, correct, and report any errors that are detected in the aeronautical charts listed in their exposition. - (b) The procedures shall ensure that: - (1) the error is corrected by the most appropriate means relative to the operational significance of the error; and - (2) the correction is clearly identified in the republished information; and - (3) the source of the error is identified and, where possible, eliminated; and - (4) the Authority is notified of a promulgated information incident.
+- (a) An Aeronautical Charts Service provider shall establish procedures to record, investigate, correct, and report any errors that are detected in the aeronautical charts listed in their operation manual. - (b) The procedures shall ensure that: - (1) the error is corrected by the most appropriate means relative to the operational significance of the error; and - (2) the correction is clearly identified in the republished information; and - (3) the source of the error is identified and, where possible, eliminated; and - (4) the authority is notified of a promulgated information incident.